From Anger to Optimism.

 Seven years later, after many stories of tragedy, predictions of complete demise, black skies and flattened skylines, after cyclone and typhoon, after flood and drought, after freeze and fire, something amazing happened.

-In 2016, the (THEN) goal of the Climate Movement was realised.
+In 2016, the (THEN) MAJOR goal of the Climate Movement was realised.

 After years of good work by both those in the diplomatic engine rooms and those outside making the noise, we finally got the world leaders to agree we had a problem.
 Under the careful custody of UNFCCC Executive Secretary Christiana Figueres, the Paris Agreement was signed in November 2016.